No matter what type of business you are in, as long as you are involved in email marketing, reminders are something you need to consider and work on.

 Creating Reminders: Tips and Tricks

-Now, once you know how to write and structure your reminder email, there are some general tips and tricks you need to be aware of to go further in your follow-up emails.
+Now, once you know how to politely remind someone and structure your reminder email, there are some general tips and tricks you need to know to go further in your follow-up emails.

-Your emails need to provide value and context; prove and give further evidence on your product/service, and explain why it would be beneficial.
+Your emails must provide value and context, prove and give further evidence on your product/service, and explain why it would be beneficial.